Bordered Heegaard Floer homology: Invariance and pairing: Invariance

-Recall that the moduli spaces $\cM^B(\x,\y;\Source;\vec{P})$ from Section~\ref{sec:structure-moduli} depended on a choice of a generic, admissible almost complex structure $J$ on $\Sigma\times[0,1]\times\RR$, and consequently the differential module $\CFDa(\HD)$ also depends on this choice; to make this choice explicit, we will write $\CFDa(\HD; J)$.
-As is usual in Floer homology theories, one proves independence of the almost complex structure by constructing ``continuation maps,'' and proving that they are chain homotopy equivalences, see for example~\cite{FloerContinuation}.
-More specifically, let $J_0$ and $J_1$ be two generic, admissible almost complex structures on $\Sigma\times[0,1]\times\RR$, and let $\partial_0$ and $\partial_1$ denote the boundary operators on $\CFDa(\HD; J_0)$ and $\CFDa(\HD; J_0)$, respectively.
-Call a (smooth) path $\{J_r\mid r\in[0,1]\}$ of almost complex structures from $J_0$ to $J_1$ \emph{admissible} if each $J_r$ is admissible.
-To a generic (in a sense to be made precise presently) admissible path $J_r$ between $J_0$ and $J_1$ we will associate a map
+Recall that the moduli spaces $\cM^B(\x,\y;\Source;\vec{P})$ from Chapter~\ref{chap:structure-moduli} depended on a choice of a generic, admissible almost complex structure $J$ on $\Sigma\times[0,1]\times\RR$, and consequently the differential module $\CFDa(\HD,\spinc)$ also depends on this choice; to make this choice explicit, we will write $\CFDa(\HD,\spinc; J)$ in this section.CFDJ As is usual in Floer homology theories, one proves independence of the almost complex structure by constructing ``continuation maps'', and proving that they are chain homotopy equivalences; see, for example,~\cite[Theorem 4]{FloerContinuation}.
+More specifically, let $J_0$ and $J_1$ be two generic, admissible almost complex structures on $\Sigma\times[0,1]\times\RR$, and let $\partial_0$ and $\partial_1$ denote the boundary operators on $\CFDa(\HD,\spinc; J_0)$ and $\CFDa(\HD,\spinc; J_1)$, respectively.
+Call a (smooth) path $\{J_r\mid r\in[0,1]\}$ of almost complex structures from $J_0$ to $J_1$ (constant near $0$ and $1$) \emph{admissible} if each $J_r$ is admissible.
+To a generic (in a sense to be made precise presently) admissible path~$J_r$ between $J_0$ and $J_1$ we will associate a ``continuation map''

 To the path $J_r$ we can associate a single almost complex structure $J$ on $\Sigma\times[0,1]\times\RR$ by